ZachHembree/RichHudFramework.Client/README.md

 * **Client Module:** The developer-facing API.
 This is the module you directly integrate into your scripted C# mod.
 * **Shared Module:** Internal module.
 Common types and libraries duplicated in the other two modules.

 To start, download a copy of the **Client module** from the [releases page](https://zachhembree.github.io/RichHudFramework.Client/Releases.html) and include it in your mod.
+Detailed installation instructions are availale [here](https://zachhembree.github.io/RichHudFramework.Client/articles/Installation-and-Mod-Integration.html).

 ### Example Mod